OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 ### Test environments are rarely stable

-I've worked on projects where at the height of crunch time, we did 20-25 deployments to `Test` in a 10-hour span.
-That is a deployment every 24-30 minutes.
-And during the same time period we were doing 1.5x as many deployments to `Dev`.
-That is because we had a single `Dev` instance and a single `Test` instance of the application.
+I’ve worked on projects where at the height of crunch time, we did 20-25 deployments to `Test` in a 10-hour period.
+That is a deployment every 24-30 minutes, and during the same time we were doing 1.5x as many deployments to `Dev`.
+That’s because we had a single `Dev` instance and a single `Test` instance of the application.
 When it was time for QA to test new features, we merged our changes into master to get it deployed to `Test`.
-Believe it or not, we weren't perfect on the first try.
+Believe it or not, we weren’t perfect on the first try.

 Those 20-25 deployments are actually 4-5 deployments per feature.
-Some deployments were because of bugs, while some were the result of an incorrect merge conflict resolution.
-The problem was features were half-done before being  merged into master.
-It was rare when more than 1 feature was finished on the same day.
+Some deployments were due to bugs, while some were the result of an incorrect merge conflict resolution.
+Features were only half-done before being merged into master, and it was rare when more than one feature was finished on the same day.
 Planning when to release code was a bit of a nightmare.
 Prior to a scheduled release, we would _freeze_ feature work and spend several days _bug bashing_.
 A freeze meant no new features could be merged into master.

-We had a whiteboard in our team area, that told us if it was okay to merge into master.
+We had a whiteboard in our team area that told us if it was okay to merge into master.

 This also made it very difficult to deploy hot-fixes.
 We had to create a separate channel to bypass `Dev` and `Test` and go straight to `Staging`.

 ### Very few apps are completely isolated

 With the advent of SOA and Microservices, applications are no longer these big massive (isolated) monoliths.
 Before, each application would have its own logging, authentication, configuration, and notification modules.
-That's okay when you have one application.
-The cost of maintaining those duplicate modules grows when you add two or more applications into the mix.
+That’s okay when you have one application, but the cost of maintaining those duplicate modules grows when you add two or more applications into the mix.
 Thankfully, companies wised up to the duplicate effort, and now they have a single logging server or a single authentication service, and so on.

-This leads me to my next point.
-Applications, it seems more than ever, are dependent on other applications to function properly.
+This leads me to my next point, applications, it seems more than ever, are dependent on other applications to function properly.
 Services my application is dependent on are being changed at the same time.
-If a dependent service goes down due to a bug, my application goes into a degraded state.
-Certain functionality is limited until that dependent service is back up.
+If a dependent service goes down due to a bug, my application goes into a degraded state, and certain functionality is limited until that dependent service is back up.

 We do this because we point our applications to the services in the same environment.
 It makes sense when every environment is static.
 My app is in `Test`, a dependent service is in `Test`.
-The URL of that service never changes, I should point my application to that.
+The URL of that service never changes; I should point my application to that.

 ### What is the point of the dev environment?

 Most places I worked the `Dev` environment was rarely used.
-It didn't have very much data to test with.
+It didn’t have very much data to test with.
 It was almost always down, and no one really used it.
 It was just there.
 Some teams ran automated tests against it, but the results were typically ignored because the data was so out of date.
 If a deployment failed, we would band-aid a solution so it could get to the `Test` environment so QA could continue working.

 `Dev` was always a rubber stamp environment.

 ## Re-thinking environments for feature branch deployments

-`Production` and `Staging` aren't going anywhere.
-Nor should they.  `Dev` and `Test` need to be completely re-thought.
+`Production` and `Staging` aren’t going anywhere, nor should they, but `Dev` and `Test` need to be completely re-thought.

 - Combine `Dev` and `Test` into one environment: `Test`.
 - When a new feature branch is checked in, new infrastructure for that feature branch is spun-up in `Test`.
 - Subsequent check-ins for that feature branch will go to that infrastructure.
 - By default, all applications in `Test` use the `Staging` instance of their dependent applications.
 This can be overwritten to point to `Test` when work on 1 to N applications is tightly coupled.
-- When the feature branch is merged into master, the testing infrastructure is torn down.
-The deployment pushes code to `Staging`.
+- When the feature branch is merged into master, the testing infrastructure is torn down, and the deployment pushes code to `Staging`.
 - After final verification and sign-off, the code is pushed to `Production`.

 The lifecycles will be: